-Despite our defenses and counterclaims, we cannot guarantee any outcome of this lawsuit.
-An estimate of the possible loss or possible range of loss associated with the resolution of this contingency cannot be provided with certainty or confidence, and therefore no estimate is provided and we have not recorded a liability.
+We cannot guarantee any outcome of these lawsuits.
+An estimate of the possible loss or possible range of loss associated with the resolution of these contingencies cannot be provided with certainty or confidence, and therefore no estimate is provided and we have not recorded a liability.